TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 The following cookie table lists a selection of the third party cookies used on Indeed.
 Although we may update this list periodically, please be advised that the names of cookies, pixels and other technologies are subject to change.

 Domain Cookie Name Description Expiration Opt-out Third party optimizelyBuckets Used by Optimizely to store page variants assigned to user for A/B performance testing (ensures user gets a consistent experience) 10 years Optimizely opt-out Third party optimizelyEndUserID Used by Optimizely for A/B performance testing. it is a unique user identifier 10 years Optimizely opt-out Third party \_ga Used by Google Analytics to track user activity over different browsing sessions.
 For some job postings in Japan, this cookie may share limited demographic information about applicants with employers.
 You will know if this information is being shared because it will be explicitly called out in the application process.
+2 years Google Analytics opt-out

+Google Ads Settings

+Third party \_gali Used by Google Analytics to record what item on the previous page the user interacted with to get to the current page immediately Google Analytics opt-out

+Google Ads Settings

+Third party \_utma Used by Google Analytics to store information on number of visits, first visit, and most recent visit 2 years Google Analytics opt-out

+Google Ads Settings

+Third party \_utmb Used by Google Analytics to record the timestamp of the moment the user enters the site 1 month Google Analytics opt-out

+Google Ads Settings

+Third party \_utmc Used by Google Analytics to track when users leave the site 1 year Google Analytics opt-out

+Google Ads Settings

+Third party \_utmz Used by Google Analytics to track where a visitor came from 1 year Google Analytics opt-out

+Google Ads Settings

-2 years Google Analytics opt-out Third party \_gali Used by Google Analytics to record what item on the previous page the user interacted with to get to the current page immediately Google Analytics opt-out Third party \_utma Used by Google Analytics to store information on number of visits, first visit, and most recent visit 2 years Google Analytics opt-out Third party \_utmb Used by Google Analytics to record the timestamp of the moment the user enters the site 1 month Google Analytics opt-out Third party \_utmc Used by Google Analytics to track when users leave the site 1 year Google Analytics opt-out Third party \_utmz Used by Google Analytics to track where a visitor came from 1 year Google Analytics opt-out Third party intercom-session-pn6o23fv Used by Intercom.io to allow users to ask customer service questions in real time 1 week Intercom.io opt-out Third party UIDR Used by Scorecardresearch.com to measure user volume 2 years Scorecardresearch.com opt-out Third party mkto.trk Used by Marketo to measure ad campaign effectiveness by linking visitor behavior to an email recipient 2 years Marketo opt-out Third party TS01d65e80 Used by f5 networks to maintain the performance, capacity, and reliability of our Website Current session f5 Networks opt-out
+Third party intercom-session-pn6o23fv Used by Intercom.io to allow users to ask customer service questions in real time 1 week Intercom.io opt-out Third party UIDR Used by Scorecardresearch.com to measure user volume 2 years Scorecardresearch.com opt-out Third party mkto.trk Used by Marketo to measure ad campaign effectiveness by linking visitor behavior to an email recipient 2 years Marketo opt-out Third party TS01d65e80 Used by f5 networks to maintain the performance, capacity, and reliability of our Website Current session f5 Networks opt-out

 **Changes To Our Cookie Policy**